Carl DeMaio: A Reformer with Results

 Carl DeMaio knows how to reform government - and he has built an entire business and a political career on speaking truth to power, holding government accountable, and offering creative solutions to public challenges.
 At the age of 23, Carl DeMaio started his first company — the Performance Institute — to provide training and consulting solutions to help financially-troubled government entities cut costs while improving performance.
 DeMaio turned his business success into a life-long crusade to improve the performance, transparency, efficiency and accountability of government at all levels.
 DeMaio won a seat on the San Diego City Council in 2008 — and helped turn that city around from the brink of bankruptcy through his Roadmap to Recovery reform agenda.

-DeMaio is now tackling state-wide fiscal reform policy in his new role as Chairman of Reform California while chairing the Transitions in Governance Project at the Performance Institute.
+DeMaio is now tackling state-wide fiscal reform policy in his new role as Chairman of Reform California - and as leader of the Gas Tax Repeal Initiative.
 DeMaio is also continuing to speak out on local issues, as co-host of his daily news and talk show in KOGO-AM 600.

 Overcoming Adversity in Childhood